 - If your family is used to sweeter things, you might consider using milk chocolate chips or a combination of semi-sweet and milk chocolate.

 - If your family is quitting sugar, you might consider using a blend of semi-sweet chocolate chips with dark chocolate chips.
-I’m actually going to do that the next time I make this!
+That’s my plan the next time I make this!

-- If you don’t have chocolate chips, chopped up chocolate bars would work just as well!
+- And if you don’t have chocolate chips, chopped up chocolate bars or chocolate shavings would work just as well!
 Give them a rough chop and measure into the measuring cup.

-Note: I tested this chocolate pudding recipe using less chocolate chips and to me, it just wasn’t chocolate-y enough.
-Have you ever had watered down hot chocolate?
+Note: I tested this chocolate pudding recipe using fewer chocolate chips, and to me, it just wasn’t chocolate-y enough.
+Have you ever had watered-down hot chocolate?
 It was kind of like that.
 Unappealing and not worthy of a second bite.
 (My kids agreed!)

-Bumping up the chocolate chips fixed that right up!
+Bumping up the chocolate chips fixed that right up to give me the best decadent chocolate flavor!

 This is THE KEY ingredient to delicious homemade chocolate pudding and surprisingly, it’s good for you!